 The 36-holes Quinta da Ria and Quinta de Cima golf courses stretches along the impressive landscape of the nature reserve Ria Formosa with its centuries-old trees and species-rich lakes.
 Especially Quinta da Ria offers captivating views of the Atlantic Ocean and the mountains in the hinterland.

 The 18-hole of San Lorenzo Golf Club (1988) was designed by the American golf architect Joseph Lee.
-It is one of the most famous golf courses in the Algarve, available exclusively to guests of Dona Filipa Hotel, Amarante Formosa Park Hotel.
-The course - bordering the Ria Formosa Estuary and salt water lagoons - underlines the wonderful topography of Quinta do Lago estate, winding its way gently over undulating pine woodland.
+It is one of the most famous golf courses in the Algarve.
+The course is bordering the Ria Formosa Estuary and the salt water lagoons.

 Praia da Vitória, Azores